haofengac/MonoDepth-FPN-PyTorch/README.md

 ## Data Processing
 ### NYU Depth V2 Dataset
-* The NYU Depth V2 dataset contains a variety of indoor scenes, with 249 scenes for training and 215 scenes for testing.
+* The [NYU Depth V2 dataset] contains a variety of indoor scenes, with 249 scenes for training and 215 scenes for testing.
 We used the official split for training and testing.
+This [github page] provides a very detailed walkthrough and matlab code for data processing.
 * Following previous works, we used the official toolbox which uses the Colorization method proposed by Levin et al. to fill in the missing values of depth map in the training set.
 * To make comparison with previous works, we evaluated our model using the official evaluation set of 654 densely labeled image pairs.
 * The images and depth maps in the NYU Depth V2 dataset are both of size 640x480.
 During training, we loaded the images as-is, and downscaled the depth maps to 160x120.
 The proposed model produces depth maps of size 160x120, and upsampled to the original size for evaluation.
 * We employed random crop, random rotate of 10 degrees, color jitter of brightness, contrast, saturation and hue of variation 0.1.
 To save time during training, we performed data augmentation in advance by running ```dataset/augment.py```.
+* PyTorch does not support transformation for both the input and the target, so we implemented joint transforms for data augmentation.

 ### KITTI Dataset
-* The KITTI dataset consists of 61 outdoor scenes with “city”, “road”, and “residential” categories.
+* The [KITTI dataset] consists of 61 outdoor scenes with “city”, “road”, and “residential” categories.
 Following the official tutorial, we got about 22k image and depth map pairs in the training dataset.
 * Following previous works, we used the same NYU tool box to fill in the missing values of the sparse depth maps in the training set.
 * To compare with the performances of previous studies, we evaluate on the test split of KITTI dataset proposed by Eigen et al.
 * The images and depth maps in the KITTI dataset are both of size about 1280x384.
 During training, we downscaled the images to size 640x192, and downscaled the depth maps to 160x48.
 The proposed model produces depth maps of size 160x48, and upsampled to the original size for evaluation.